kataw/kataw/test/__snapshot__/parser/statements/if/invalid-cases.md

 ✖ A return statement can only be used within a function_body - start: 197, end: 204
 ✖ Expected a `;` - start: 206, end: 211
-✖ Class declarations cannot be used in a single-statement context - start: 226, end: 232 ✖ Expression expected - start: 249, end: 255
+✖ Class declarations cannot be used in a single-statement context - start: 226, end: 232 ✖ Identifier expected - start: 249, end: 255
 ✖ Function declarations cannot be used in a single-statement context - start: 277, end: 283 ✖ Function declarations cannot be used in a single-statement context - start: 306, end: 312 ✖ Expected a `;` - start: 353, end: 355